From our private database of 33,600+ case briefs...

 444 U.S. 996 (1979)

 President Jimmy Carter (defendant) unilaterally rescinded a treaty formed with Taiwan, so that the United States could instead form a treaty with the new People’s Republic of China.
-Senator Barry Goldwater (plaintiff) filed a constitutional challenge against this action, arguing that the president exceeded his bounds, because the Senate must be involved in rescinding a treaty, just as a two-thirds vote by the Senate is required to make a treaty.
-The court of appeals determined this was a justiciable question.
+Senator Barry Goldwater and several other senators (plaintiffs) filed a constitutional challenge against this action.
+The senators argued that, because a two-thirds majority in the Senate was required to ratify a treaty, Senate approval was also required to nullify a treaty.
+The district court agreed and held that congressional approval was required for the termination of a treaty.
+The court of appeals reversed, holding that unilaterally terminating the treaty was within the president’s authority.
 The United States Supreme Court granted certiorari.

 Rule of Law